gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 output_pin.set(true);
 ```

-`svd2rust` is a command-line tool that ingests SVD files and creates Rust crates that expose the peripherals in a type-safe Rust API[^bib-svd2rust-docs].
+`svd2rust` is a command-line tool that ingests SVD files (a.k.a. `CMSIS-SVD` -- they are files that define register names, addresses and uses, you can think of them as a computer-readable version of the microcontrollers datasheet) and creates Rust PAC crates that expose the peripherals in a type-safe Rust API[^bib-svd2rust-docs].
 It currently supports the Cortex-M, MSP430, RISCV and Xtensa LX6 microcontrollers[^bib-svd2rust-docs].

 ### Traits